When Should You Use the FBX 3D File Format?

 Legacy Materials

-The FBX file format uses a 1990s-era lighting model premised on the Blinn-Phong spec-glossy model, along with a single color or texture per material property.
-While this was sufficient for a minimalist material representation, it does not reflect the capabilities of modern 3D editors or game engines that utilize complex shader networks in concert with the Physically-Based Rendering material model centered around roughness-metalness.
-Nor does the simplistic FBX materials support sub-surface scattering, proper layered materials nor anisotropic effects.
-Because of the severe limits of FBX’s material model, most materials on 3D models have to be redone after they have been transferred between tools via the FBX format.
+The FBX file format uses a 1990s-era, Blinn-Phong spec-glossy model, along with a single color or texture per material property.
+While this is sufficient for minimalist material representation, it does not reflect the capabilities of modern 3D editors, which utilize complex shader networks in concert with the physically based rendering material model centered around roughness-metalness.

 Legacy Lighting

-The lighting model in FBX also uses 1990s-era conventions.
-Modern games and tools like ThreeKit use a physically based lighting model where all lighting parameters are grounded in physical quantities such as lumens, luminosity and physically based falloff.
-Modern game engines want to transfer global illumination information such as light probes and image-based lighting, but FBX does not support this..
 FBX uses a more historic and arbitrary lighting model, which makes it difficult to communicate between tools that use the more modern and physically-based approaches.
-As with materials, most lighting information transferred using the FBX file format has to be fixed or simply redone once it is imported into its target application.
+As with materials, most lighting information transferred using the FBX file format has to be fixed or redone once it is imported into its target application.

 Summary